rapidgrowit/rapidgrowit/README.md

-# Welcome to TechVance!
+# Welcome to RapidGrowIt!

 ## 🚀 About Us

-TechVance is an innovative software development company specializing in delivering cutting-edge web and mobile solutions.
+RapidGrowIt is an innovative software development company specializing in delivering cutting-edge web and mobile solutions.
 Our goal is to empower businesses with technology-driven solutions to enhance efficiency and achieve their goals.

 ## 🔧 Our Services